 Benchmarking

-In the field of optimization, benchmarking is the research area focussed on how to investigate algorithm performance.
+In the field of optimization, benchmarking is the research area focussed on how to investigate algorithm performance experimentally.
 The goal is to get a reliable and replicable impression of how good and how efficient algorithms are.
 This then serves as foundation for the decision which algorithm to use for a given real-world problem and/or how we may improve performance by research.
+Since this research direction is a mixture of experiments and statistics, it gives me a chance to do some programming for research (yeah!) and contribute packages like moptipy which practically implement theoretically-grounded best practices into industry-grade software based on many years of experience.

 Introduction